medvertical/records/docs/requirements/prd-records-fhir-platform.md

 - **Better Error Handling:** Polling failures are easier to recover from than connection drops

 ### 7.2 Polling Implementation Details
+- **Default Intervals:** 30 seconds for settings, results, and dashboard statistics (configurable)
-- **Configurable Intervals:** Polling frequency can be adjusted based on validation progress (e.g., every 2-5 seconds during active validation)
+- **Configurable Intervals:** Polling frequency can be adjusted based on validation progress
-- **Smart Polling:** Reduce polling frequency when validation is idle or completed
+- **Smart Polling (Optional):** Reduce polling frequency when validation is idle or completed
 - **Progress Persistence:** Validation progress is stored in database and retrieved on each poll
 - **Graceful Degradation:** System continues to function even if polling temporarily fails
 - **Resource Efficiency:** Polling only occurs when validation is active or recently completed